ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

 What are the risks of serious allergic reactions from mRNA and recombinant adenovirus vector SARS-CoV-2 vaccines?

 For individuals with a history of anaphylaxis to other vaccines, counselling for a potential similar reaction is recommended and should be monitored for 30 minutes if vaccinated.
 All individuals who receive the vaccine need to be monitored on site immediately following vaccination for at least 15 minutes.
-It is still recommended for individuals with drug or food allergies to receive the SARS-CoV-2 vaccine.
-The potential for anaphylaxis to either mRNA vaccine is 2 to 4.7 per million doses /100,000.29
+The potential for anaphylaxis to either mRNA vaccine is 2 to 4.7 per million doses /100,000.31

 Is it safe to combine routine post-transplant vaccines with SARS-CoV-2 vaccines?